 Organisations are required to designate at least one individual, known as the data protection officer (DPO), to oversee the data protection responsibilities within the organisation and ensure compliance with the PDPA.

-The business contact information (BCI) of the DPO to be made available to the public.
+The business contact information (BCI) of the DPO must be made available to the public.
+Although not a legal requirement, in practice, the PDPC does request for the information of the DPO to be registered with it.

 Organisations must protect personal data in their possession or under their control by making reasonable security arrangements to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.

-There is currently no obligation under the DPA to notify the PDPC of a personal data breach.
-However, the PDPC has released guidance suggesting that where there are serious security breaches, the PDPC should be informed, especially when a large number of people are affected.
+There is currently no obligation under the PDPA to notify the PDPC of a personal data breach.
+However, the PDPC has released guidance (Guide to Managing Data Breaches 2.0) suggesting that where there are serious security breaches, the PDPC should be informed, especially when a large number of people are affected.
+In addition, according to the PDPC’s Advisory Guidelines on Enforcement of Data Protection Provisions, the fact that an organisation voluntarily discloses a data breach to the PDPC as soon as it learned of the breach, and co-operates with the PDPC in its investigations may be a mitigating factor when PDPC calculates a financial penalty.

-The suggested amendments to the PDPA will likely make notification to the PDPC in the event of a data breach mandatory, especially if the scale of data breach is significant or affects the data of 500 people or more.
+The suggested amendments to the PDPA will likely make notification to the PDPC in the event of a data breach mandatory, especially if the scale of data breach is significant (affects the data of 500 people or more).

 The organisation may still send a text or fax message (but not voice call) on related products, services and memberships (including information on opting out of such messages) to individuals with whom it has an ongoing relationship, containing clear identification and accurate information identifying the organisation as well as contact details within the message.